codefresh-io/cap-docs.codefresh.io/_docs/integrations/dockerhub.md

 * All runtimes: Created in `resources/all-runtimes-all-clusters/`
 * Selected runtimes: Created in `resources/runtimes/<runtime-name>/`

+### Using Docker Hub integration in pipelines

+The usage is slightly different for an external CI versus Codefresh-native pipelines.
+In both cases, you can replace explicit Docker Hub credentials with just the name of the Docker Hub integration to use.
+Codefresh uses the Secret Key stored in the runtime cluster to securely access the registry and retrieve the information.

+* For pipelines based on GitHub Actions:
+  Configure the Docker Hub integration in Codefresh, and then connect your GitHub Action to Codefresh, as described in [GitHub Action integration]({{site.baseurl}}/docs/integrations/github-actions/).

+* For Codefresh-native pipelines:

+  Replace Docker Hub credentials with the name of the integration added in Codefresh as the value.
+For example, `dockerhub`.

 ### What to read next
 [Shared runtime configuration]({{site.baseurl}}/docs/runtime/shared-configuration/)